Alejandroq12/Alejandroq12/README.md

 Here are some ideas to get you started:
 - 📫 How to reach me: ...
 -->
-🔭 I'm currently working on a React + Next.js application.
+🔭 I'm currently working on a Ruby on Rails project.

 📫 How to reach me qjuliodev@gmail.com